The President reports to the Board of Regents.

 The School of Law contains the Law Library, Law Professional Development, Law Clinic, Admissions, Advancement, and Alumni.

-The School of Applied Studies contains the following units: Allied Health (Health Services Administration, Medical Imaging, Health Information Technology, Physical Therapist Asst., Respiratory Therapy, Radiologic Technology, Medical Sonography, Health Information Coding, Radiation Therapy, Technology Administration, Occupational Therapy Asst. and a graduate program in Health Education), Human Services (Addiction Counseling with graduate program, Developmental Disabilities, Gerontology/Aging, Mental Health, Youth Services, and Victim/Survivor Services), Office, Legal and Technology ), Criminal Justice and Legal Studies (law enforcement, corrections, security administration, criminal justice graduate program, Legal Studies) and Social Work (BSW, MSW).
+The School of Applied Studies contains the following units: Allied Health (Health Services Administration, Medical Imaging, Health Information Technology, Physical Therapist Asst., Respiratory Therapy, Radiologic Technology, Medical Sonography, Health Information Coding, Radiation Therapy, Technology Administration, Occupational Therapy Asst. and a graduate program in Health Education), Human Services (Addiction Counseling with graduate program, Developmental Disabilities, Gerontology/Aging, Mental Health, Youth Services, and Victim/Survivor Services), Criminal Justice and Legal Studies (law enforcement, corrections, security administration, criminal justice graduate program, Legal Studies) and Social Work (BSW, MSW).